einbahnstrasse/Goldford-MTEC1003/labs/14/lab-14-part2-web-design.md

 Make a small change to this address in order to view the site you just pushed:

 <span style="color:lightseagreen">https://yourUserName.github.io/lab-14-part2-web-design/</span>

+As always, use your "actual" _GitHub_ username in place of "yourUserName".

-It may not load immediatey if you've just pushed your site.
+It may not load immediately if you've just pushed your site.
 If so, wait a few minutes while the page uploads (this could take several minutes...), and then refresh your webpage.

 Now, whenever you want to make changes to your site,